Hadrons in group expansion: Group Expansion

-Here, $\mathbf{8}\left( \young(uu,d)\right)$ is the leading component, and the remaining terms correspond to subleading corrections.
-By deriving the transition matrices associated with these representations and those describing their connections, the $proton$---treated as a composite hadron in the presence of the QCD vacuum---can be systematically described within the framework of the approximate flavor $SU(3)$ group.
-The validity of this mathematical approach relies on whether the proton can be physically and linearly decomposed into distinct components, each of which adheres to specific symmetry principles.
+Here, $\mathbf{10}\left(\,\scalebox{\sn}{\young(~~~)}\,\right)$ remains the leading component, while the remaining terms represent subleading corrections.
+By deriving the transition matrices associated with these representations and those describing their connections, the $\Delta^+$ baryon—treated as a composite hadron embedded in the QCD vacuum—can be systematically described within the framework of the approximate flavor $SU(3)$ group.
+The validity of this mathematical approach relies on whether hadrons can be physically and linearly decomposed into distinct components, each of which adheres to specific symmetry principles.